Skip to main content

 7. BEGIN TO BUILD CREDIT

-When it comes to credit cards for your college kid, you need to walk a fine line.
+Building credit is essential, but when it comes to credit cards for your college kid, you need to walk a fine line.
 You don't want them to run up large balances on cards that will burden them with high-interest payments for months or years to come.
 On the other hand, if they don't have a card at all, they might not establish a credit history.
 This can make it challenging when they apply for a car loan or attempt some other type of borrowing after graduation.
 One way around this is to put them on your credit card as an authorized user.
 That way, they can build credit while having your oversight to keep them out of trouble.

 8. START PAYING OFF STUDENT LOANS